Image

 Relationships among the eutitanosaurs are still being worked out with no strong resolution at present.
 A new (2022) attempt to simplify the taxonomy (if not the various internal relationships) splits Eutitanosauria into Colossosauria and Saltosauroidea (the version shown here), but the memberships of these clades vary and the arrangement of other eutitanosaurs come out differently in various analyses.

 Saltasauroids include most of the last of the titanosaurs.
-Some (such as Alamosaurus and Australotitan) are true giants; others are smaller, such as Saltasaurus itself (the first titanosaur known with osteoderms) and Rapetosaurus; broad-snouted forms such as Nemegtosaurus (known only from a head); broad-bodied Opisthocoelicaudia (known only from a body, and possibly the same animal as Nemegtosaurus); and many others.
+Some (such as Alamosaurus) are true giants; others are smaller, such as Saltasaurus itself (the first titanosaur known with osteoderms) and Rapetosaurus; broad-snouted forms such as Nemegtosaurus (known only from a head); broad-bodied Opisthocoelicaudia (known only from a body, and possibly the same animal as Nemegtosaurus); and many others.
 The phylogenetic position of Early Cretaceous Brazilian Tapuiasaurus is uncertain: it was originally considered in the saltasauroid lineage, but may be an earlier branch of titanosaur.
 Tapuiasaurus's skull is very similar to that known from the saltasaurid Nemegetosaurus and what is known of the skulls of aeolosauroids, and to that of diamantinasaurs.

 Titanosaurs are the main group of herbivorous dinosaur in the southern continents (and parts of Europe) until the end of the Cretaceous, and were found on all continents.
 Titanosaurs include some truly tremendous forms: Futalognkosaurus, Argentinosaurus, Puertasaurus, Alamosaurus, and Patagotitan all seem to reach just about the same size: masses of perhaps 100 tons or so (depending on the methodology used; possibly around half that under other estimates), and lengths much more than 30 m.
 Other clades of eusauropod have multiple examples nearly as large.
 These dinosaurs are still smaller (less massive) than the modern blue whale, but otherwise exceed any living species of animal in mass.
 We will explore later on HOW it was that dinosaurs could be able to reach this supremely gigantic sizes.